Drag x Drive: Pre-release

 Upon the announcement of the game, some critics praised the game for representing disabilities in a positive light, with Alana Hagues from Nintendo Life writing how it was a fantastic spotlight of wheelchair sports, as well as disabilities in sports as a whole, due to a lack of wheelchair sports representation within video games.
 However, Video Games Chronicles Chris Scullion noted how he thought it was strange Nintendo avoided calling them wheelchairs in favour of vehicles, believing Nintendo was "being overly squeamish about a future scandal that will never happen, instead of embracing the game’s disabled representation".

 Feedback on the gameplay overall was mixed, with some journalists who attended Nintendo Switch 2 preview events recount feeling aches and pains after playing, with Hagues reporting it as "a workout for your arms".
 However, other critics responded more positively to the gameplay, with Kate Kozuch from Tom's Guide praising the controls as feeling immersive, mentioning the game having "serious competitive potential".
 Writing for Nintendojo, Robert Marrujo described the controls as feeling natural and easy to learn, noting that the controls felt "arcade-like".
 Many critics compared Drag x Drives aesthetics and gameplay to the 2015 video game Rocket League, with GamesRadar+s Rollin Bishop characterising the gameplay of Drag x Drive "something akin to Rocket League combined with Wii Sports Resorts basketball and wind-up cars".

 Post-release

 Drag x Drive received "mixed or average" reviews according to review aggregator website Metacritic.
-On OpenCritic, the game received a "Weak" approval rating from critics.
+OpenCritic determined that 18% of critics recommended the game.
 In Japan, four critics from Famitsu gave the game a total score of 31 out of 40.